google/yamlfmt/docs/command-usage.md

 yamlfmt .
 ```

-You can make use of the alternative Doublestar path mode for more dyanmic patterns.
+You can make use of the alternative Doublestar path mode for more dynamic patterns.

 ```bash
 yamlfmt -dstar "**/*.yaml"